myvas/AspNetCore.Email/README.md

 What is this?
 ----------------

-A Middleware and a WebApi to send Email built on latest AspNetCore (It works on Windows, and Linux!)
+An AspNetCore Email service and a WebApi to send Email.
+(It works on Windows, and Linux!)

 How to Use
 ----------------
-* For Another AspNetCore Project:
+* For Web App:

 app.UseEmail(options=>{...});

-* For A Web Client Project:
+* For Web App (as A WebApi comsumer):

 POST api/v1/Email